robertszafa/distributedAlgorithms/README.md

 javac -cp JavaPlot.jar *.java

 ### Run
 java -cp JavaPlot.jar:.
-Simulation (number of processors) (alpha, multiplyier for id assigmnet) (type of id assignment) number of processors - integer greater than 1 alpha - integer at least or greater than 1 type of id assignment - 'r' for random, 'a' for clockwise ascending, 'd' for counterclockwise ascending
+Simulation n a -f n - integer greater than 1 a - integer at least or greater than 1 f - flag for id assignment. 'r' for random, 'a' for clockwise ascending, 'd' for counterclockwise ascending

 #### Example